robertrumney/adaptive-music/README.md

 - Transition between different music states, such as danger and calm.
 - Support for death music and optional transition audio.
 - Adjustable music fade speed and maximum volume.
+- Advanced versions available for more complicated setups.

 ## Setup